 Generally, it is easiest to think of AI in games to be primarily used for creating interesting hostile enemies such as the guards in Metal Gear Solid games or the Alien (Xenomorph) in Alien: Isolation.
 However they are also used for the cute characters in the Animal Crossing games, or the slimes in Slime Rancher.
 But then getting even past tangible characters, there is “The Director” in Left For Dead 2, which is an AI solution that dynamically adjusts the game based on current conditions.

 Hopefully I’m getting across the idea that AI in games is significantly more simple than the “AIs” that are sweeping public consciousness right now.
 In fact they can get so simple that there’s really only two kinds that I’ve ever used.
 That isn’t to say there aren’t other kinds.
-But that I’ve never had a problem that needed a different solution than either on or the other.
+But that I’ve never had a problem that needed a different solution than either one or the other.

 Behaviour Trees my beloved 💕